Michael B. Jordan

 Michael Bakari Jordan (/bɑːˈkɑːri/ bah-KAR-ee; born February 9, 1987) is an American actor, producer, and director.
-He is best known for his film roles in Fruitvale Station (2013), Creed (2015), Black Panther (2018), Black Panther: Wakanda Forever (2022), and Sinners (2025), all of which were written and directed by Ryan Coogler and earned him critical acclaim.
-Jordan reprised his role of Creed in Creed II (2018) and Creed III (2023); the latter also marked his directorial debut.
+His accolades include an Academy Award, three Actor Awards, and a Producers Guild Award, in addition to nominations for a British Academy Film Award, a Golden Globe Award and two Emmy Awards.
+Jordan was named one of the 100 most influential people in the world by Time in 2020 and 2023, Peoples Sexiest Man Alive in 2020, and in 2020 was ranked 15th on The New York Times list of the 25 greatest actors of the 21st century.

-Jordan initially broke out in television, playing Wallace in the first season of the HBO crime drama series The Wire (2002).
+Jordan initially gained recognition in television, playing Wallace in the first season of the HBO crime drama series The Wire (2002).
 He starred in the ABC soap opera All My Children (2003–2006) and the NBC sports drama series Friday Night Lights (2009–2011).
-His other films include Chronicle (2012), That Awkward Moment (2014), Fantastic Four (2015), and Just Mercy (2019), in which he portrayed Bryan Stevenson.
-He has also starred in and produced the HBO film Fahrenheit 451 (2018), for which he was nominated for the Primetime Emmy Award for Outstanding Television Movie.
+He later starred in and produced the HBO television film Fahrenheit 451 (2018), for which he was nominated for the Primetime Emmy Award for Outstanding Television Movie.

-Jordan was named one of the 100 most influential people in the world by Time in 2020 and 2023.
-Also in 2020, he was named Peoples Sexiest Man Alive, and The New York Times ranked him 15th on its list of the 25 greatest actors of the 21st century.
-Jordan is also a co-owner of Premier League club AFC Bournemouth.
+Jordan's film breakthrough came as Oscar Grant in Ryan Coogler's biopic Fruitvale Station (2013), his performance in which received critical praise.
+He earned further acclaim for his performances in Coogler's subsequent films, including Creed (2015), Black Panther (2018), and Sinners (2025); the latter earned him the Academy Award for Best Actor.
+Jordan reprised his role of Donnie Creed in Creed II (2018) and Creed III (2023), the latter of which also marked his directorial debut.
+His other films include Chronicle (2012), That Awkward Moment (2014), Fantastic Four (2015), and Just Mercy (2019).

-Early life
+Early life and education

-Michael Bakari Jordan was born on February 9, 1987 in Santa Ana, in Orange County, California, to Donna and Michael A. Jordan.
+Michael Bakari Jordan was born on February 9, 1987, in Santa Ana, California, to Donna and Michael A. Jordan, a supervisor at the John F. Kennedy International Airport who later started a catering business and was involved in Pan-Africanism.
 He has an older sister and a younger brother.
 His family lived in Santa Ana for two years before moving to Newark, New Jersey, where Jordan grew up.
 He attended Newark Arts High School, where his mother worked as a teacher, and where he also played basketball.